wp-plugins/embedplus-for-wordpress/readme.txt

 **Note: If you don't see the extra features on your YouTube embeds, you might have another YouTube-WordPress plugin that needs to be deactivated first.**

 Some really smart people have also written about installation and usage: [WP Nuggets on EmbedPlus](http://wpnuggets.com/wp-plugin-review/embedplus/).

-And we'll conclude with some ASCII art :D

 `.
      _       _                               _